ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?
 *******************************************************************************
-Generally we'll be performing 2 sorts of mofifications:

-- Fixes and enhancements (especially security updates) to continue long-term support of a previous Centos Linux release.
+Fixes and enhancements (especially security updates) to continue long-term support of a previous Centos Linux release.
 For example, further backports to the Centos/RHEL 7.9 kernel (kernel-3.10.0-1160) to keep it updated for customers.

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?